About Me

 Publications

-Lead author papers: I have led five peer-reviewed journal papers:
+Lead author papers: I have led six peer-reviewed journal papers:

 The occurrence rate of giant planets orbiting low-mass stars with TESS; Bryant E. M., Bayliss D., & Van Eylen, V. (2023), MNRAS, 521, 3662-3681